Why should you outsource to POST & CLAIM

 Payment plan option available ($600 required to reserve your seat and books)

 Where is the CPC Training course located?

-We are located in Northern NJ, and this upcoming cohort will be in-person and virtual.
-In person will only apply to those individuals located in or near our location.
-Please be advised it does not matter what state you reside, each state utilize the same billing codes.
+We are located in Northern NJ.
+Please be advised it does not matter what state you reside, in each state utilizes the same billing codes.

 Who can receive Patient Advocacy service?